lcsirmaz/entropy-rules/visual/DESCRIPTION.md

 h<sub>7</sub>, h<sub>8</sub>+x, h<sub>9</sub>+y, h<sub>10</sub>,
 h<sub>11</sub> &gt; &nbsp; &#x25a1;

-For 4-variable entropy inequalities we have the following
+For 4-variable entropy inequalities this theorem has the following consequence.

 **Corollary.**
 *Suppose* &lt; a<sub>1</sub>, ..., a<sub>9</sub>, a<sub>10</sub>, a<sub>11</sub> &gt; *are